akaabdullahmateen/roadmap/css/concepts/index.md

 | `@keyframes` | Entire keyframes participate in the cascade, but not individual declarations.        |
 | `@import`    | Imported styles participate in the cascade, but not itself.                          |
 | `@charset`   | Obeys other algorithms, and is not affected by the cascade.                          |

-Alpha as fck

-1. Specificity only applies when the same element is targeted by multiple declarations in the same cascade layer or origin.
-Specificity only matters for declarations of the same importance and same origin and cascade layer.
-If matching selectors are in different origins, the cascade determines which declaration takes precedence.

-2. When two selectors in the same cascade layer and origin have the same specificity, proximity is important; the last selector wins.

-3. As per CSS rules, directly targeted elements will always take precedence over rules which an element inherits from its ancestor, regardless of the specificity of the inherited rule.

-4. Proximity of elements in the document tree has no effect on the specificity.

 ### Origin and importance